clairewild/JournalData/README.md

 # Navigate to the root directory and install npm packages
 npm install

-# Run webpack and in a different window start the server on localhost
+# Run webpack
 webpack --watch

+# In a different window, start the python server and visit the site on localhost
 python3 app.py
 ```